lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

 }
 ```

 As you can see, we added an ambient light uniform to the shader.
-The purpose of this uniform is to modify the colour of the texture to simulate day and night (If not, the skybox will look like if were at midday when the rest of the world is dark).
+The purpose of this uniform is to modify the colour of the skybox texture to simulate day and night (If not, the skybox will look like if it was midday when the rest of the world is dark).

 In the ```Renderer``` class we just have added a new method to use those shaders and setup the uniforms (nothing new here).

 ```java
 private void setupSkyBoxShader() throws Exception {